-The Lowy Institute conducts significant research on Australia's diplomacy, and its long-standing public opinion polling program, the Lowy Institute Poll, has become an important input into Australian foreign policy since 2005.
-The Institute also runs the Australia-Papua New Guinea Network, an innovative public diplomacy project to foster people-to-people links between the two countries.
+The Lowy Institute conducts significant research on public opinion around the world.
+Its long-standing public opinion polling program, the Lowy Institute Poll, has become an important input into Australian foreign policy since 2005.

 To inform the public debate on Australia's foreign policy, the Institute has conducted annual polling of Australian public opinion on foreign policy since 2005.
 The annual Lowy Institute Poll has become one of the Lowy Institute’s flagship publications.
 It is the leading tracking survey on Australian foreign policy, providing a reliable vehicle for understanding Australian attitudes towards a wide range of foreign policy issues, while being independent and methodologically rigorous.
 Over the course of the past decade the Poll has uncovered significant shifts in public sentiment, including towards our most important neighbours and partners.
-It has tracked attitudes on contentious international issues ranging from climate change to war in the Middle East.
+It has tracked attitudes on contentious international issues ranging from climate change to China’s rise.

-The annual Poll is entirely funded by the Lowy Institute to ensure its ongoing independence, and its questionnaire and results are thoroughly reviewed by one of Australia’s most experienced polling experts, Sol Lebovic, the founder and former managing director of Newspoll.
+The annual Poll is entirely funded by the Lowy Institute to ensure its ongoing independence, and its questionnaire and results are thoroughly reviewed by independent consultants.
 Data sets are deposited with the Australian Social Science Data Archive where they are available free of charge for public scrutiny.

-One of the best ways to explore the data from our twelve years of polling is through our interactive site.
+One of the best ways to explore the data from our sixteen years of polling is through our interactive site.
 Access the interactive here.
 Copies of the previous Lowy Institute polls are available here.